GeoscienceAustralia/ptha/propagation/SWALS/README.md

 Two-way nesting allows for the use of higher-resolution domains in specified areas, without hard limits on the number of domains or depth of refinement.
+* Nested domains may use different numerical solvers, take different timesteps, and have grid sizes that are any integer divisor of the coarser domain(s) they communicate with.
-* The finest-resolution domain at any particular point is the "priority domain" and contains the SWALS numerical solution.
-  * This solution is communicated from the priority domain to its neighbours in halo regions to enable seamless evolution of the flow.
+* The finest-resolution domain at any particular point is the "priority domain" and contains the SWALS numerical solution, which is communicated to "halo regions" in neighbouring domains to enable seamless evolution of the flow.
 * Flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces, for schemes that would conserve these quantities on a single grid.
   * In practice we obtain excellent mass conservation in complex multidomains when using a combination of leapfrog and finite-volume schemes.
-* Nested domains may use different numerical solvers, take different timesteps, and have grid sizes that are any integer divisor of the coarser domain(s) they communicate with.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Domains can be automatically split